 Sharing the Parent Connection Newsletter with parents each month encourages involvement at home.
-In March, parents will be reminded of the importance of being able to use dried fruits as well as fresh, canned and frozen.
+In March, parents will be reminded of the importance of Omega-3 fat in foods that help with the nervous system and brain development.
 This connection is important because it not only informs the parent about the lessons learned, but provides an opportunity to continue those lessons at home.

 Spending quality time with their children is essential to the growth, development and overall well-being.
 The newsletters provide easy table crafts and games done during the month that can be repeated at home.
-In April, the children will learn a fun exercise game with May I, Mr. Crocodile?
-They can show their parents how to play at home and then everyone can leap together.
+Continuing in March, the children will learn a fun movement game, Machine Freeze.
+They can show their parents how to play at home and then everyone can move and dance together.

 Cooking with your parent is always fun too!
 Each month a healthy recipe is provided to try at home.
-Ask parents to try the recipe Queso Bean Dip in September for a yummy snack together.
+Ask parents to try the recipe Power Up!
+Popcorn for a yummy snack together.